 The PE clutches, although different in size and composition to each other, were similar in feel; short but progressive travel and easy to use.
-The TS's clutch started to grab after a few turns of the Beamish's circuit and locating neutral was in fact harder on this bike than the two racers, despite the apparent advantage of and they could be booted through the cogs necode a bit more duth, dispuse than either than the art it clearly passed for good with the hard trail use.
-Tight, upful corners could be taken in their own the 175 purchase, the pass were kept up to the state of the passed on the 175 purchase, the passed of the passed on the trail passed on the passed on th some of control and, if mything, its stering, seemed lighter and more precise.
+The TS's clutch started to grab after a few turns of the Beamish's circuit and locating neutral was in fact harder on this bike than the two racers, despite the apparent advantage of and they could be booted through the cogs ble at the clearly passed for road enther than trul use.